Here are our top ten tips for folks who are looking to help their kids become better readers and have fun along the way!

 6. Read Aloud!

-Reading aloud is a great way to develop and improve fluency, expression and confidence and it can be pretty fun!
+Reading aloud is a great way to improve fluency, expression, confidence and it can be fun!

 No need to feel bad about it, there's only so much time and energy to go around!

 I used to read to my daughter after finishing a meal.
-I was always done first and it stopped me from having too many muffins!
+I was always done first and it stopped me from eating too many muffins!

 Have an older kid read to a younger one.
 It's a win-win!
-Sibling time, good memories, helps with fluency and makes great photos for the scrapbook!
+Sibling time and good memories are a plus and it helps with fluency! ...And it makes for great photos for the scrapbook!